captn3m0/mf.captnemo.in/README.md

 To call this API, you will need an ISIN of a valid Mutual Fund in India.

-You can get ISIN data from various [sources](https://github.com/captn3m0/india-isin-data#alternative-sources).
+You can get ISIN data from various [sources](https://github.com/captn3m0/india-isin-data#alternative-sources), including your [CDSL Consolidated Account Statement (CAS)](https://www.camsonline.com/Investors/Statements/Consolidated-Account-Statement).

 API documentation is available at <https://mf.captnemo.in>.